Entity-relationship model (ER model)

 - entity types and relationship types can both have attribute types, relationship is first-class citizen, e.g. relationship type

-with attribute type when: Date
+created with attribute type when: Date

 - attribute types can be drawn in separate boxes connected to entity type, here we draw them directly on the entity type like object properties